BLE-LTER/ble-handbook/handbook.md

 This function takes care of querying metabase for the specified dataset ID, and spits out a ready made personnel CSV.
 Rough naming convention is `BLE_LTER_[dataset nickname]_personnel.csv`.

 I call this function from inside the directory with other data files.
 I list the personnel entity last in metabase: e.g. if there are five actual data entities, the EntitySortOrder for the personnel table is 6.
 Note that due to a MetaEgress quirk, all dataTables will be listed before all otherEntities.
+This does not matter in EML since the sort order is mainly used in Metabase as a key field and does not appear in EML, but it does mean the order of entities in the repository may differ from the order in Metabase.

 Remember to list the seven columns of the personnel CSV in DataSetAttributes.
 Easiest way is to duplicating the same set of attributes from a previous Core Program dataset.